hassan343773/hassan343773/README.md

 - **Project Beta**: Make an Database uaing My SQL on the topic of Telecommunocation Management system with Frontend editing and backend  editing.

 ### ⚡ Fun Fact
-- I’m a huge fan of hiking and have climbed 10 peaks over 14,000 feet!
+- I’m a huge fan of exploring World .